 Another key role of Emergency Management is to inform you, the citizens of Tom Green County and the City of San Angelo.
 We continually strive to bring you the information you need to make you and your family safer during times of disaster.
 This website is central in bringing you this information.

 An Emergency Management representative is available to speak on a variety of emergency management topics to any business or civic group within Tom Green County or the City.
-Call 325-657-4289 or email Steve Mild for more information.
+Call 325-657-4289 or email Jim Evans for more information.

 Texas Division of Emergency Management